abelgoodwin1988/iata-finder/README.md

 Special thanks to openflights for making this high quality data readily available for use in multiple formats.

-This repository attempts to follow golang [common project structure](https://github.com/golang-standards/project-layout).
+This repository attempts to follow golang [common project structure](https://github.com/golang-standards/project-layout)git c.

 This repository contains: